 Museo de Arte Nuevo Puebla del Instituto Tecnologico de Monterrey Campus, MANUP ITESM: This is a mouthful, but this was a small museum where I walked through two floors of interesting contemporary art exhibits.
 You might check out the current schedule.
 It is on 4 Norte just north of Avenida Juan de Palafox y Mendoza.

-Iglesia y Convento Franciscano/San Francisco Church and Barrio del Alto y de las Santa Cruz: This is beautiful church just east of the downtown area at 14 Oriente and Blvd 5 de Mayo.
+Iglesia y Convento Franciscano/San Francisco Church and Barrio del Alto y de las Santa Cruz: This is a beautiful church just east of the downtown area at 14 Oriente and Blvd 5 de Mayo.
 The surrounding area was one of the first settled in Puebla and has many small chapels or churches.
 There seemed like there was one on every corner.
 The homes are very colorful as well.

 Galeria Bello y Zetina is located next door to the Santo Domingo church, at 5 de Mayo 409.
 This is a small museum featuring 19th century fine and decorative arts, with paintings by Jose Agustin Arrieta and Gerardo Murillo Cornado.
 You will like this museum if you love period decorative arts.
 You can see the main rooms as they were, including the dining room set for a party.